Syed Ali Gilani’s tenure as TeH Chairman extended

 “We are striving against India’s forcible control, and for unification among Muslims and adoration of Islam.
 Social, political and religious aspects of Tehreek-e-Hurriyet are unique and since its inception, it has presented unparalleled sacrifices.

-Our party activists during detentions are exhibiting exemplary persistence in jails and interrogation centres,” he maintained.
+Our party activists during detentions are exhibiting exemplary persistence in jails and interrogation centres,” he maintained.—APP